 Any investment in the Company involves a number of risks.
-In addition to the information contained elsewhere in this AIF and in the 2021 Audited Financial Statements and related notes, investors and prospective investors should give careful consideration to the following risk factors.
-If any of the following events described as risks or uncertainties actually occurs, the Company's business, prospects, financial condition and operating results would likely suffer, possibly materially.
+In addition to the information contained elsewhere in this AIF and in the referenced 2023 audited consolidated financial statements and related notes, investors and prospective investors should give careful consideration to the following risk factors.
+These are not the only risks and uncertainties that the Company faces.
+If any of the following events described as risks or uncertainties actually occurs or others occur, the Company's business, prospects, financial condition and operating results would likely suffer, possibly materially.
 In that event, the market price of the Common Shares could decline and investors could lose part or all of their investments.
 Additional risks and uncertainties presently unknown to the Company, or that the Company believes not to be material at this time, may also impair or have a material adverse effect on the Company's operations.